 To prove the presence of drug use in an individual, a toxicology report may be indicated.
-This is typical in cases involving drug or alcohol abuse–most commonly with a DUI.
-However, when a victim is drugged, a toxicology report on the victim can reveal more about drug(s) used, and better understand the impact on the victim.
+This is typical in cases involving drug or alcohol abuse—most commonly with a DUI.
+However, when a victim is drugged, a toxicology report on the victim can reveal more about drug(s) used and enable a better understanding of the impact on the victim.

 Psychiatric Care in Prison

-Treating the most mentally ill and violent prisoners in the Texas Department of Justice, Dr. Adhia served as a Psychiatrist at the Beauford H. Jester IV Psychiatric Unit, a correctional psychiatric hospital, where he treated incarcerated men, including those in isolation (Ad.
-Seg.).
-He also treated at the supermax Polunsky Unit which houses Death Row and other offenders.
+Treating mentally ill and violent prisoners in the Texas Department of Justice, Dr. Adhia served as a psychiatrist at the Beauford H. Jester IV Psychiatric Unit, a correctional psychiatric hospital, where he treated incarcerated men, including those in isolation (ad. seg.).
+He also treated at the supermax Polunsky Unit, which houses death row and other offenders.

 Psychiatric conditions were sometimes associated with imprisonment or may have contributed to committing a violent crime, including cellmate murder while imprisoned.
 Preexisting mental illness was also diagnosed and treated by Dr. Adhia.

-Impulse Disorders are disproportionately present in a prison population than the general public.
+Impulse disorders, while not exclusive to criminal behavior, are disproportionately present in a prison population compared to the general public.
 For this reason, an Impulse program was developed and Dr. Adhia served as the primary treating psychiatrist.

-Dr. Adhia’s patients included those with unusual psychotic disorders such as schizophrenia, with hallucination and delusions.
+Dr. Adhia’s patients included those with unusual psychotic disorders such as schizophrenia with hallucinations and delusions.

-Suicide and self-injurious behavior was a significant concern in prison and Dr. Adhia treated inmates exhibiting Self Injurious Behavior and those with Suicide Attempts.
-Self Injurious Behavior could be triggered by personality disorders or psychosis.
-Self Injurious behavior can include cutting, banging one’s head against a wall or intentionally seeking pain.
-Dr. Adhia writes further about these issues, as well as malingering, in greater detail on this page..keep reading.
+Suicide and self-injurious behavior were significant concerns in prison, and Dr. Adhia treated inmates exhibiting self-injurious behavior and those with suicide attempts.
+Self-injurious behavior can be triggered by personality disorders or psychosis.
+Self-injurious behavior can include cutting, banging one’s head against a wall or intentionally seeking pain.
+Dr. Adhia writes further about these issues, as well as malingering, in greater detail on this page… keep reading.

 Jail vs. Prison

-“Jail” is a correctional facility which is used to describe short-term incarceration at a local law enforcement level and may follow charge with a crime.
-Dr. Adhia’s experience includes assessment of jailed inmates.
+“Jail” is a term used to describe short-term incarceration at a local law enforcement level correctional facility.
+Dr. Adhia’s experience includes the assessment of jailed individuals.

-Dr. Adhia has conducted more than 50 evaluations in a criminal setting and is recognized for his skill in correctional psychiatry.
+Dr. Adhia has conducted more than 50 evaluations in criminal settings and is recognized for his skill in correctional psychiatry.
 He has worked on criminal cases in military court and criminal defense.

-TBI and Capital Cases.
-Dr. Adhia has found TBI to be a factor in some capital cases that resulted in men on death row whom he treated.
+Dr. Adhia has found TBI to be a factor in some capital cases that resulted in men being placed on death row whom he treated.

 A recent capital case

-In the past year, Dr. Adhia served as an Expert Witness in cases involving use of date rape drugs, and sexual assault in civilian and military cases.
+Dr. Adhia has served as an expert witness in cases involving the use of date rape drugs and sexual assault in civilian and military courts.

 Standard of Care in Prisons vs. Hospitals, Clinics or Private Care Facilities

 Prisons and hospitals in the corrections system have unique institutional protocols and restrictions on treatment options.
-Keep reading below about Standard of Care in Institutions and facilities which are not in the correctional setting.
+Read below about the standard of care in institutions and facilities that are not in the correctional setting.

 Standard of care in a private facility offering patient care may be subject to different protocols and laws than correctional institutions.